porres/pd-else/README.md

 * Installing with pdlibbuilder

-go to the pd-else folder and use "objectsdir" to set a relative path for your build, something like:
+Go to the pd-else folder and use "objectsdir" to set a relative path for your build, something like:

 <pre>make install objectsdir=../else-build</pre>